They say…

 By 1997, the brewery was reaching capacity, with five or six brews a week.
 Like most small breweries of its day it primarily produced cask, with core beers including Cathedral Bitter (3.7%), referring to nearby Southwark Cathedral as well as Andy’s last name, and stronger pale ale Willie’s Revenge (4.7%).
 Despite this, production ceased at the end of 1998.

-In 2000 a new owner bought the lease and equipment and briefly revived production under the name Old Brewery but this initiative didn’t survive the year.
+In 2000 a new owner bought the lease and equipment and briefly revived production under the name Old Bridge Brewery but this initiative didn’t survive the year.
 The kit was removed shortly afterwards and renowned specialist coffee roaster Monmouth Coffee then converted the premises into a shop which still trades today.
 Monmouth owner Anita LeRoy recalls the market trustees still referring to the space as ‘the brewery’, and the split level layout remains visible.

 There’s a pleasing circularity to the fact that Monmouth was one of a group of specialist food and drink businesses that rented arches in Bermondsey’s Druid Street nearby in the 2000s, which is how The Kernel came to be located there initially, inadvertently founding today’s Bermondsey Beer Mile.